openzt/manager/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Migration

+The actively managed project is at [https://github.com/neuvector/manager](https://github.com/neuvector/manager).
+It will be migrated to this repository.